MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/locations/bulk-create-locations.md

 - MET150
 - MOE150
 ms.assetid: 15c9fada-f7a6-4210-aa6b-028b32217830
-description: "Add lots of locations at once with import tools for the Microsoft Search in Bing Admin portal"
+description: "Add lots of locations at once with import tools for the Microsoft Search Admin portal"
 ---

 # Bulk create locations